storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 This version is available under GPL v3 (http://www.gnu.org/licenses/gpl.txt) or commercial license and includes components available under the MIT and Apache 2.0 licenses.
 Contact for commercial license: sales@litehelpers.net

-NOTE: Commercial licenses for [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) apply for this version as well.
+NOTE: Commercial licenses for [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) are valid for this version as well.

 TBD: no Circle CI or Travis CI working in this version branch.